gopher64/gopher64/README.md

 In order to use a controller (for example, an Xbox controller), run `./gopher64 --list-controllers` to get a list of attached controllers, and then assign it by doing `./gopher64 --assign-controller <controller_number> --port 1`

+## portable mode

+If you would like to keep all the game data in the same folder as executable, you just need to create a file called "portable.txt" in the same directory as the executable.

 ## contributing

 I am very open to contributions!
 Please reach out to me via a GitHub issue, or via discord (loganmc10) before doing substantial work on a PR.